Ransomware – that’s history, right?

 Oh, and if you think cloud service providers back up that data, they don’t – it’s usually purged and gone forever after 30 days.
 A lot of cloud service providers offer no backup at all.
-Microsoft specifically state in the Office 365 terms of service, for example, that the data is YOUR responsibility, not theirs.
+Microsoft specifically state in the Office 365 terms of service, for example, that the data is YOUR responsibility, not theirs, making backup essential.

 But secondly, a still more sinister breed of threat has emerged that is specifically designed to hold cloud applications (including email) hostage – RansomCloud.